 With convenience for applicants in mind, NIU has recently streamlined the Graduate PLUS application process.
 Effective Summer 2013, NIU no longer requires a paper application for the Graduate PLUS.
 PLUS Loans are now directly applied for on the StudentLoans.gov website.
-A Federal PIN is required for the student to apply for the PLUS Loan, as well as to sign a Master Promissory Note.
+A Federal Student ID (FSA ID) is required for the student to apply for the PLUS Loan, as well as to sign a Master Promissory Note.
 The Direct PLUS Loan request consists of four sections:

 The applicant provides basic demographic information about themself, and submits to a credit check.
 They also indicate the amount they wish to borrow.
 A specific amount can be requested, or the borrower can ask for the maximum amount they are eligible to receive.
 This maximum amount is determined by the school, and as mentioned above is equal to the total of the Estimated Cost of Attendance, less all other financial aid received by the student.

 On the School and Loan Information section, applicants are asked to specify a Loan Period.
 If the student in question plans to enroll for both the Fall and Spring semester, then the full academic-year period (Fall and Spring) must be selected.
-The Spring-only period should only be selected for students who will not be attending in the Fall.
+The Fall-only period should only be selected if the student is set to graduate after the Fall term.
+Spring-only period should only be selected for students who will not be attending in the Fall.